 Ned Block and Robert Stalnaker (1999) 'Conceptual Analysis, Dualism, and the Explanatory Gap' in The Philosophical Review 108(1), pp. 1–46.
 Reprinted in Chalmers.

-Katalin Balog (2009) ‘Phenomenal Concepts’ in A. Beckermann, B. P. McLaughlin, and S. Walter, eds.
-The Oxford Handbook of Philosophy of Mind (OUP).
+Katalin Balog (2009) 'Phenomenal Concepts' in Brian P. McLaughlin, Ansgar Beckermann, and Sven Walter, eds.
+(2009) The Oxford Handbook of Philosophy of Mind (OUP).

 PAST PAPER QUESTIONS